A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Overview

-This pillar establishes visible federal institutions without requiring symbolic conformity or cultural alignment.
+This pillar introduces visible federal institutions without requiring symbolic conformity or cultural alignment.

 Policy Function

-To ensure civic recognition of federal governance while preserving individual and community identity autonomy.
+To recognise governance in civic terms while preserving individual and community identity autonomy.

 Implementation Mechanisms